 however the video above is believed to have similar characteristics as your car.

 The video above shows you how to change a burnt out front turn signal bulb on your 1998 Nissan Altima.
 If the turn signal (also known as a blinker or flasher) blinks rapidly or doesn't blink at all / stays stuck when engaged, this is your Altima's way of telling you that a turn signal bulb is burnt out.
 Troubleshooting for burnt out turn signal bulbs in your Altima is relatively easy - turn your hazard lights on and check the front of your Altima and then the back, whichever side is not illuminating is the side with the burnt out bulb.
 We recommend that you change both the driver and passenger side bulbs at the same time as they get dimmer over time and if one is out, then the other one is likely to burn out soon.

 When changing the turn signal bulb in your Altima, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1998 Nissan Altima GXE 2.4L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today1998 Nissan Altima GXE 2.4L 4 Cyl.